Conor Woodman: Films

 In 2014, Woodman produced and directed his first feature documentary film, True Appaloosa.
 The film follows Scott Engstrom, an Appaloosa horse breeder, to Kyrgyzstan as she tries to track down a horse that she thought looked like an Appaloosa while watching the TV show Around the World in 80 Trades.
 Engstrom believed that DNA from the horse might be able to prove that the true source of the North American Appaloosa horse was Asia and not Europe as the history books claim.
 In January 2015, a 60-minute version of the film was transmitted on the BBC to critical acclaim.
 The feature-length documentary premiered at the Sun Valley, Idaho Film Festival in March 2015.

 In October 2015, Woodman's dramatic short film Jester premiered at the Sunscreen West Film Festival in Los Angeles.

 Radio

 Woodman regularly reports back on his travels for the BBC current affairs show From Our Own Correspondent and is also a guest presenter on Radio 4's Costing the Earth.

 Personal life

 Conor Woodman was born in Galway, Ireland, on 21 March 1974.
-He is the son of Professor Ciaran Woodman (1954–2015), a cancer epidemiologist, and Dr. Miriam Woodman; he is the elder brother of Ciaran Woodman, Jr.
+He is the son of Ciaran Woodman (1954–2015), a cancer epidemiologist, and Miriam Woodman; he is the elder brother of Ciaran Woodman Jr..

 Woodman moved to Birmingham, England, at the age of eight.
 He attended King Edward VI Camp Hill School for Boys and King Edward's School, Birmingham.
 He later graduated from The University of Manchester.

 In 2014, Woodman married English actress and playwright Phoebe Waller-Bridge.
 The couple announced their separation and divorce filing in 2017.